Hinterlands, series no. 1

 (n.)
 Hinterlands: the often uncharted areas beyond a coastal district.

-Color negative film originals with a rangebound print edition, the work is a survey of man’s relationship with the considerable coastal landscape of the Great Lakes.
+Color negative film originals with rangebound print editions, this photographic work is a survey of man’s relationship with the considerable coastal landscape of the Great Lakes.
 The waters appear restrained with the regressive light of the fifth season.
-The winds seem a little stale.
-Backroad and blue highway abstractions readily greet the traveler.
-The beaches seem irregular and shaded with the tinted layer of the oddment visitor.
-The landscape seems a remnant of its former self, from its once thriving boreal forests, fields and fens, beaches and banks, rivers and lakes; today the landscape is plump with concrete, blacktop, and a canopy made of brick and mortar, wood and glass, and the hardened steel of man's enterprise from the once thriving industrial revolution; a new landscape is emerging inside the rusted belt of these North American coastal districts.
+Here, backroad and blue highway abstractions permeate the work; the hardened steel of man's enterprise, leftover from the industrial revolution, emerges as contrast within these North American Coastal Districts.
 This is the Hinterlands.

 * Click on each film plate to view larger.

 Each print is created by the artist.

 Each print is either 30" x 30" or 30" x 40" (based on original negative size) plus border.

 Each print is signed verso.

 Each print in the Hinterlands Series is part of a Special Edition of 5 with 2 Artist Proofs.

 *Note: Hinterlands, Series No. 1 is a new unpublished work in progress.
 Photographer Ed Wargin reserves the right to make gallery and museum exhibition prints as needed - all of which will be documented and added to the Artist Proof reserves.

 Mamiya 6 MFR camera + 50mm f4.0-22 lens